Duarte10/GradesManagement/README.md

 Install server and client dependencies using `npm i`.

-Run `npm run start` on the server folder.
+Run `npm run start` inside the server folder.

-Run `ng serve -o` on the client folder.
+Run `ng serve -o` inside the client folder.

 For more instructions on how to setup the MongoDB please refer to this [repository](https://github.com/bobmacneal/node-api-jwt).